modalitysystems/modalitysoftware-docs/TWAPerformance/TAC-comparison.md

 #### Meetings Participated Scheduled + Meetings Participated Adhoc

-If you sum the sum of meetings participated scheduled and meetings participated adhoc, you get a number that we believe is the correct number.
+If you sum the sum of meetings participated scheduled and meetings participated adhoc, you get a number that matches (or very close to) the TWA Performance metric.
 This does not equal the meetings participated column (we believe a MSFT bug).

 #### 1:1 calls

 If you sum this column, you get a number different to the 1:1 number from the headlines above.
 We believe this is mainly because the headline figure is a unique count of 1:1 calls, whereas the per user report is a count of per user 1:1 call participation.
-It is not exactly double, because some 1:1 calls are with external users, the CSV download "mostly" does not contain external users or phone numbers
+It is not exactly double, because some 1:1 calls are with external users, the CSV download "mostly" does not contain external users or phone numbers.
+It matches a TWA Performance metric.

 #### Audio Time

 if you sum this column, you get a number different to the Audio time number from the headline above.
 We do not know why this is.
+It matches a TWA Performance metric.

 #### Video Time

 if you sum this column, you get a number different to the Video time number from the headline above.
 We do not know why this is.
+It matches a TWA Performance metric.

 #### Screen Share Time

 if you sum this column, you get a number different to the Video time number from the headline above.
 We do not know why this is.
+It matches a TWA Performance metric.